 b) Certify the accuracy of such minutes;

 c) Cause notice of all meetings to be given;

 d) Attest the signatures of the officers and directors as required;

-f) Perform such other duties as may from time to time be determined by the Board of Directors.
+f) Perform such other duties as may be assigned by the Board of Directors.

-27. Treasurer.
-The Treasurer or the person performing the usual duties of a Treasurer shall:
+32. Treasurer.
+The Treasurer or the person performing the usual duties of a Treasurer

 b) Disburse the funds of the organization under the direction of the Board of Directors and shall render to the Board of Directors at regular meetings or whenever required, an account of all transactions as Treasurer of the Organization.
 The Treasurer may delegate administrative duties to such person or persons as the Board of Directors shall approve.
 The Treasurer shall also perform such other duties as may from time to time be determined by the Board of Directors.